Why Phases?

-Phases Fitness the premier classical Pilates studio in North Arlington.
-We are committed to bridging the gap between volume fitness and the traditional small boutique fitness studio.
-We believe that any person who is seeking a safe & effective workout can have the best of both worlds at Phases Fitness.
+Phases Fitness is a premier classical Pilates studio in North Arlington.
+We are committed to bridging the gap between volume fitness and small boutique fitness studios where you might not feel included.
+We believe that any person, in any phase of life, who is seeking a safe & effective workout can have the best experience at Phases.

-What makes Century Pilates the best choice when committing to a regular Pilates practice?
+What makes Phases Pilates the best choice when committing to a regular Pilates practice?

-Why are Century Pilates Group Classes more effective than similar franchise fitness models?
+Why are Phases Pilates Group Classes more effective than similar franchise fitness models?

-The authentic Pilates system is as rich and robust as the century of history behind it.
-We know that Pilates is not our creation, but the life’s work of Joseph Pilates who developed his method as a system of exercise.
-We teach to the efficacy of Pilates high standard which is known for providing faster results that last longer.
-As a fully equipped teacher training studio, we stay true to the original teachings of Joseph Pilates and therefore provide our students the most extensive & effective Pilates experience in the country.
+Pilates is not our creation, but the life’s work of Joseph Pilates who developed his method, at the time called Contrology, as a system of exercise and rehabilitation.
+Phases is fully equipped teacher training studio, we stay true to the original teachings of Joseph Pilates and therefore provide our students the most extensive & effective Pilates experience.

 What’s the difference between classical and contemporary Pilates?